bbyars/writings/book-ideas/Software-Platforms.md

 ## Platform as supporting infrastructure

 Netflix "paved road"

+coefficient of friction multiplied across portfolio also tackling the long tail of risk

 The traditional approach to IT relied on "integration" for runtime service fulfillment and "tickets" for construction time service fulfillment.